-In developing the compensation strategy, the Compensation Committee considers the stage of development of the Corporation, the small number of executive officers, the external market for similar positions and the financial performance of the Corporation.
+In developing the compensation strategy, the Compensation Committee engages a third party consultant to help set executive compensation targeting the 50th percentile of a peer group of public companies.
+In addition, the Compensation Committee considers the stage of development of the Corporation, the small number of executive officers, the external market for similar positions and the financial performance of the Corporation.
 These factors influence both the elements of compensation and the sophistication of the manner of their determination.
 In addition, the Corporation relies on the flexibility of the executive officers in relation to their receipt of compensation.